 Vision SLAM

-This technology is commonly used in :
+This technology is commonly used in the following:

 - Robotics SLAM technology